Early Settler of Ohio

 The proof of his parentage is circumstantial and explained elsewhere.
 His widow’s War of 1812 pension application states that Moses Stewart was, “as she understands”, born in Indiana County, Pennsylvania, served in an Ohio Militia company in Greene County, Ohio, and married her back in Indiana County.

 His father was the Andrew Stewart from Indiana County, Pennsylvania who died about September 1805 in Champaign County, Ohio.
-He may have been the same person as the Andrew Stewart who was among the early settlers of Greene County, Ohio, being enumerated as one of 154 white males over 21 in Beaver Creek Township on 10 May 1803 just a few weeks after the county was created.
+He was among the early settlers of Greene County, Ohio, being enumerated as one of 154 white males over 21 in Beaver Creek Township on 10 May 1803 just a few weeks after the county was created.
 1

 On 18 September 1805 Jacob Shingledecker and John Shingledecker of Greene County and Abigail Stuart of Champaign County posted a bond of $8,000 in Champaign County as joint administrators of the estate of Andrew Stewart, deceased.
 2 It seems nearly certain that Abigail Stewart was a sister of the Shingledeckers, the evidence for which is explored elsewhere on this site.
 (The estate may also have spilled into Greene County, but its records are lost for the period.)

 Most early Ohio records, including federal censuses before 1820, no longer exist.
-But Abigail Stewart remarried in 1807 in Greene County to Elisha Chambers and the 1820 census found Elisha Chambers and the brothers Moses Stewart and Andrew Stewart enumerated consecutively in Beaver Creek township of Greene County.
+But we have record that his mother Abigail Stewart remarried in 1807 in Greene County to Elisha Chambers and the 1820 census found Elisha Chambers and the brothers Moses Stewart and Andrew Stewart enumerated consecutively in Beaver Creek township of Greene County.
 Both Andrew and Moses were again enumerated consecutively in 1830.

 War of 1812 Service

 We know from his pension application that Moses Stewart served in the War of 1812 under Captain Jacob Shingledecker in or around Greene County, Ohio.
+Contemporary records tell us that Moses Stewart and his brother Andrew Stewart both served in the 1st Regiment of Ohio Militia in a company commanded by their presumed uncle Jacob Shingledecker.
 (More on that later.)
-Contemporary records tell us that Moses Stewart and his brother Andrew Stewart both served in the 1st Regiment of Ohio Militia in a company commanded by their presumed uncle Jacob Shingledecker.
 The company also included Jacob’s brothers John and Isaac Shingledecker.
-The company was raised in Greene County and served from 24 August to 31 December 1812.3
+The company was organized in Greene County and was active from 24 August to 31 December 1812.3

 After the War

-Moses Stewart appears in the 1820 and 1830 censuses of Beaver Creek township, Greene County, Ohio about halfway between Xenia and Dayton.4 5 In both censuses he was enumerated adjacent to his brother Andrew Stewart.
+Moses Stewart appears in the 1820 and 1830 censuses of Beaver Creek township, Greene County, Ohio about halfway between Xenia and Dayton.5 6 In both censuses he was enumerated adjacent to his brother Andrew Stewart.
 Andrew Steward died not long after 1830 and Moses apparently moved just over the county line to the vicinity of Dayton about that time.

-Moses Stewart was enumerated in the 1840 census of Montgomery County, Ohio with a household that included only eight of the first ten children below.6 In 1850 he was enumerated in Clay township, Montgomery County with his six youngest children still in the household.
-7
+Moses Stewart was enumerated in the 1840 census of Montgomery County, Ohio with a household that included only eight of the first ten children below.7 In 1850 he was enumerated in Clay township, Montgomery County with his six youngest children still in the household.
+8

 War of 1812 Pension